rbalukja15/Multiple-File-Upload-React/README.md

-# Multiple-File-Upload-React
+# Multiple-File-Upload-React/Angular
-Multiple File Upload and Preview with React and Node
+Multiple File Upload and Preview with React/Angular and Node

-UPLOAD MULTIPLE FILES AND PREVIEW WITH PROGRESS BAR USING REACT AND NODE.
+UPLOAD MULTIPLE FILES AND PREVIEW WITH PROGRESS BAR USING REACT/Angular AND NODE.

 STEPS TO RUN THE APP
 1. npm install